-The Animal Justice League adoption fee is $150 for puppies & dogs, or $75 kittens and cats.
+The Animal Justice League adoption fee — unless otherwise noted — is $150 for puppies and dogs, and $75 for kittens and cats.

 This fee must be paid to Animal Justice League at the time of adoption.
 We accept cash, check, credit cards, or PayPal.
 If payment is submitted via PayPal or credit card, there is an additional $5 transaction fee.

 What's included in the adoption fee?

 Your fee includes: spay or neuter, at least three rounds of vaccines for puppies and kittens, or all necessary vaccines for adults, rabies certificate and a microchip.

 If a dog is heartworm Positive, Animal Justice League will cover all expenses related to heartworm treatment until a confirmed negative test.

 The adoption fee also helps recover expenses incurred while in foster care such as medical, food, and transportation costs.